giantswarm/docs/src/content/basics/secured-access-to-clusters/index.md

 categories = ["basics"]
 +++

-# Secured access to clusters for users and Giant Swarm support
+# Secure access to clusters for users and Giant Swarm support

 In order to provide the best service possible, Giant Swarm staff also have access to your clusters.